 If asked what the most beautiful sight in all the world was, Nina would forever say: Wyndia at daybreak.

-From her balcony in the tallest tower within the ivory mountain top palace she called home, the princess of Wyndia stretched large snow white wings out into the warming rays of the morning sun, gazing with wide amber eyes at her vast country expanding around her.
+From her balcony in the tallest tower within the ivory mountain top palace she called home, the princess of Wyndia stretched large snow white wings out into the warming rays of the morning sun and gazed with wide amber eyes at her vast country expanding around her.
 Apart from a few scattered farmlands in the outer sections, as far as the eye could see were fields upon fields of bright, swaying, multicolored wildflowers.
 The day of her mother and father's engagement, the king had ordered them to be planted in order to give his fiancé a "country as beautiful as she".
-For as long as Nina could remember, she would wake just before sunrise to follow her mother out onto this same balcony to watch the morning lights dance on the sea of colors.
+For as long as Nina could remember, she would wake just before sunrise to follow her mother out onto this same balcony to watch the morning lights dance on this sea of colors.
 Even now - five years after her death - Nina's body would automatically draw her to the first glimpse of the sun over the horizon, as if eager to take in the breathtaking sight endlessly.

-The princess grasped her balcony's marble railing with pale, slender fingers and leaned forward, allowing the mountain breeze through her long, unbound, honey blonde hair.
+The princess grasped her balcony's marble railing with pale, slender fingers and leaned forward, allowing the mountain breeze passage through her long, unbound, honey blonde hair.
 Today however, she was eager for a different reason.
 Butterflies fluttered about her stomach as a smile broke through her pale pink lips.

 At long last, he was finally back!